ademone/cookieclicker/README.md

-Auto cookie clicker with selenium
+Auto cookie clicker with selenium and python